vwnorris/NFL-App/README.md

+# NFL App:
-# This is a simple project made using an NFL REST-Api to get information about players on different teams.
+This is a simple project made using an NFL REST-Api to get information about players on different teams.

 ## Available Scripts